10 min read

 The skin barrier and skin sensitivities

 The skin barrier is the first line of defence between our skin and external factors.
 External factors include more than just the environment.
 Our skin is also susceptible to damage from our own lifestyle habits, hormonal changes, genetics and even skincare (when used inappropriately).
-And when this damage to the skin barrier occurs, our skin responds with redness, discomfort, itchiness, swelling, tightness, dryness and when it happens often, we call it the sensitive skin state.
+And when this damage to the skin barrier occurs, our skin responds with redness, discomfort, itchiness, swelling, tightness, dryness and when it happens often, we call it our skin sensitivity.

 Sensitive, Sensitised and Reactive skins: where does it all stem from?

-We at Sachi Skin believe Sensitive Skin is a skin state and not a skin type.
+We at Sachi Skin believe sensitivity can be a state not a type.
 Why?
 Because your skin evolves over time.
 For instance, some may find that having milk allergies is the cause of their skin discomfort, and removing milk from their diet alleviates their skin sensitives.
-Some may find that they have inflammatory skin states like rosacea and eczema only at some moments in their life and not all the time, or have family history of eczema (genetics related).
+Some may find that they have inflammatory skin concerns like rosacea and eczema only at some moments in their life and not all the time, or have family history of eczema (genetics related).
 Some may find that certain products like harsh exfoliants lead to sensitisation (behaviour related) while others may find the harsh wind and cold outdoor climates (environment related) aggravates their skin in winter.
 All of these issues arise from a compromised skin barrier, which can occur due to a wide range of reasons as we will discuss ahead.

 So where does skin redness come from?